Seller Closing Costs: California Home Seller Guide

 Selling a home in California is a big financial transaction.

-Knowing what to look for in the agent you select when selling can help you reduce your costs by maximizing your proceeds.
+Knowing what to look for in the agent you select can help you reduce your costs by maximizing your proceeds.

 Hopefully, this gives you a better idea of what your total closing costs might look like.